 Bird & Bird has formed an alliance with Beijing IP boutique Xiang Kung Law Firm, with the aim of strengthening its contentious capabilities in China.

-Bird & Bird’s China head Matthew Laight said the firm had formed the Chinese alliance after regularly using Xiang Kung for contentious matters.
+Bird & Bird China head Matthew Laight said it had formed the alliance after regularly using Xiang Kung for contentious matters.

-Bird & Bird has opened numerous international offices in recent years, opening in Bratislava, Budapest, Prague and Warsaw in one go last year (8 September 2008).
+Bird & Bird has opened numerous international offices in recent years, simultaneously launching in Bratislava, Budapest, Prague and Warsaw in the past year alone (The Lawyer, 8 September 2008).